-Flamingo FI is a funky remix of the best parts of three different retirement lifestyles – Semi-Retirement, Early Retirement (FIRE) and Traditional Retirement.
+Flamingo FIRE combines the best parts of three different retirement lifestyles – Semi-Retirement, Early Retirement (FIRE) and Traditional Retirement.

 Soon after we started our journey towards Financial Independence, it became clear to us that we didn’t want to be chained to our desks until we hit our FIRE number.
 We had started our journey to Financial Independence in our 30s and wanted to make up for lost time.
 What we were looking for is a more flexible and efficient approach.
 We wanted to find the fastest way out of the rat race that would still take us to FIRE eventually.
 Additionally, we wanted to give ourselves the option to enjoy a traditional retirement later on in life.